vinckr/site/content/index.md

 title: 👋 hello
 ---

-Hi, I'm Vincent, welcome to my digital garden.
+Hi, I'm Vincent.
-I am **Developer Advocate** and **Head of Community at Ory** where my team helps developers build secure and open source identity infrastructure for the web.
+I'm a **Developer Advocate at Ory** where my team helps developers build secure and open source identity infrastructure for the web.

 </br>